rancher/rke2/docs/advanced.md

 ## Node Labels and Taints

 RKE2 agents can be configured with the options `node-label` and `node-taint` which adds a label and taint to the kubelet.
-The two options only add labels and/or taints at registration time, so they can only be added once and not changed after that again by running RKE2 commands.
+The two options only add labels and/or taints at registration time, and can only be added once and not removed after that through rke2 commands.

 If you want to change node labels and taints after node registration you should use `kubectl`.
-Refer to the official Kubernetes documentation for details on how to add [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) and [node labels.](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#add-a-label-to-a-node)
+Refer to the official Kubernetes documentation for details on how to add [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) and [node labels](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#add-a-label-to-a-node).

 ## Starting the Server with the Installation Script